 “Very well.”
 Ren reaches behind him and un-rigs a large, triangular pouch from his lower back.
 He holds it out to me.
 “Here.”

 “What is it?”
 I take it with both hands.
 (Whoof—it’s heavy)

 “Open it,” Terrelly says.

-I unfasten the worn leather cover, snapped in place by a tarnished button, and reach inside, feeling a smooth wooden grip beneath my fingers.
+I unfasten the worn leather cover, snapped in place by a tarnished button.
+When I reach inside, my fingers encounter a smooth wooden grip.

-I pull it out and stare wonderingly at it.
-It’s the bottom half of a giant revolver.
+I pull it out.
+In my hand is the bottom half of a giant revolver.

 Terrelly sighs.
 “He isn’t the Traveler.
 If he was, the arcane surge would be undeniable.”

 “Reserve your judgment,” Gyrax cautions.
 “This weapon is incomplete.”

 “His senses aren’t quickened,” Ren adds.
 “Perhaps that has something to do with it.”

 “What?”
 Terrelly’s brow wrinkles in confusion.
 “How could you possibly navigate life?”
 He shakes his head again.
 “Unquickened senses…so you have no knowledge of magic or spellcraft.
 You can’t be the Traveler—someone as disconnected as you could never reach the Unbound Realm.”
 He looks Gyrax in the eye.
 “And a boy who hails from another world, though curious and rare, does not justify the fire of war.”